40thieves/final-year-project/src/04 - design/04 - proposed-solution.md

 | Transparency | Full source of the application used to generate the API is available under an Apache 2.0 License | Exact methods of data collection and calculation are proprietary |
 | Other comments | Not all data sources, such as Scopus citations, include historical metadata.
 This is a known issue that is registered on the API application issue tracker, where it is discussed this will be fixed for version 3 of the API | No data source captures article views or downloads |

-Table 1: A comparison of potential altmetrics data providers
+<figcaption>Table 1: A comparison of potential altmetrics data providers</figcaption>

 The ImpactStory API was initially considered, however it was discovered that this API has been deprecated and discontinued.
 However, an ImpactStory blog post discusses the possibility that it may be offered again "in the near future" ("New widget and API | Impactstory blog", 2012).